Morning, Tuesday, 3rd March 2020

-It takes place in the context of the Government’s Realising the potential of technology in higher education strategy, published earlier this year, which:
+It takes place in the context of the Government’s Realising the potential of technology in education strategy, which includes:

-- Includes the setting up of a new EdTech Leadership Group, and
+- The setting up of a new EdTech Leadership Group; and

-- Calls on edtech companies to put forward proposals which are going to improve the university lives of students and lecturers.
+- Calls for edtech companies to put forward proposals for improving the university life of students and lecturers.

-Further confirmed speakers include: Dr Nisreen Ameen, Royal Holloway University of London; Aftab Hussain, Bolton College; Priya Lakhani, CENTURY Tech; Dr Chris Sparks, Queen Mary University of London; and Professor Jiun-Huei Proty Wu, Taipei Representative Office in the UK
+Further speakers include: Sir Anthony Seldon, University of Buckingham; Professor Jiun-Huei Proty Wu, Ministry of Science and Technology, Taiwan; Dr Nisreen Ameen, Royal Holloway University of London; Sam Brenton, University of London; Mark Christian, GiGXR; Aftab Hussain, Bolton College; Priya Lakhani, CENTURY Tech; Penny Langford, Milton Keynes College; Shakira Martin, Rose Bruford College; Clare Riley, Microsoft; Dr Chris Sparks, Queen Mary University of London; and a senior representative from Nesta.

 - The vision for Education 4.0;

-- Personalised adaptive learning and support - the role of AI in higher education, barrier to implementation and data security concerns;
+- Personalised adaptive learning and support - the potential of AI in higher education, implementation issues, and addressing data security and other concerns;

 - Enabling new approaches to teaching, and the way forward for updating skills in the teaching workforce;